 Complex Ergonomic Surfaces and Design for Injection Molding

-One challenge specific to these type of handheld devices is that the industrial design surfaces required for ergonomics are complex and must be engineered to facilitate injection molding.
+One challenge specific to this type of handheld devices is that the industrial design surfaces required for ergonomics are complex and must be engineered to facilitate injection molding.
 Contoured parting lines, draft analysis, and innovative arrangement of internal structures to prevent thick wall sections are all important.
 Porticos engineers worked closely with tooling and hardware engineers to address these challenges.
-The resulting MT2000 mobile scanners are beautifully balanced handheld devices expected to surpass the success of the Motorola Phaser product.

 Incorporating Complex Cameras in Handheld Devices